 After that, I used the Hungarian algorithm to calculate the maximum matching of this graph.
 That number was the minimum number of books I needed to select for that author.
 Adding up the results for all authors gave the final answer.

-Goldman Sachs’ OA is conducted on the HackerRank platform and must be completed within 7 days of receiving it.
+Goldman Sachs’ OA is conducted on the HackerRank platform and must be completed within 7 days of receipt.
 It includes two types of challenges.
-Based on the responses you provided in your application, you will be required to complete either option a or b below:
+Based on the application responses, either option a or b must be completed:

 a.
 Programming challenge